atlamors/atlamors/README.md

 To help make the dream of democratized and soveriegn personal agents a reality, I am building all of this open source, with a supporting package management platform and optional hosting and token packages, if you want to help support the business.

 I'm building this with a multi-tier agent swarm.
-A PM agent coordinates everything from the main thread, reaching for six project management workflows when needed: state audit, codebase audit, ideation, gap analysis, ticket creation, and sprint composition.
-Alongside the PM agent, a workflow designer and architecture discovery agent run persistently.

-Once sprints are composed, execution fans out across as many parallel lanes as decomposition supports (typically 2–6), with each lane acting as its own team on a sprint.
-Each lane runs its own research-and-engineering pipeline with 14 specialized agents: discovery workers, design production agents, implementation agents, fresh review agents per gate, and cleanup/close workers.

-Concurrent agent count sits around 39 with 6 lanes active, climbing to 57 when cleanup and close workers fire across lanes.
-Achieved a 6× reduction in token burn through tighter progressive disclosure via routing tables, heavy context compression, and handoff-artifact-based context management.
+A PM agent coordinates the main thread with six project workflows at hand (state audits, codebase audits, ideation, gap analysis, ticket creation, sprint composition), alongside persistent workflow designer and architecture discovery agents.
+Execution fans out across 2-6 parallel lanes, each a 14-agent research-and-engineering pipeline with fresh reviewers spun up per gate.
+Concurrent agent count peaks around 39 with 6 lanes active, climbing to 57 when cleanup and close workers fire.
+Currently achieving a 6× reduction in token burn through progressive disclosure, routing tables, and handoff-artifact-based context management.

 ---
 ### Get Involved